soxueren/atsd/installation/vmware.md

 ## Prerequisites

-To setup the ATSD virtual machine in VMware you must have the following resources available to you:
+To setup the ATSD virtual machine in VMware you must have the following resources available:

-Requirements:

 -   A 64-bit machine with a processor that supports virtualization.
 Note that not all 64-bit processors have this capability.
--   Have virtualization enabled in your BIOS, this is normally enabled by default, but in some cases you may have to enter your system bios manually to enable virtualization.
+-   Have virtualization enabled in your BIOS.
+This is normally enabled by default, but in some cases you may have to enter your system bios manually to enable virtualization.
--   At least 4 GB of RAM on Host Machine and at least 1 GB of RAM allocated to the Virtual Machine.
+-   At least 4 GB of RAM on the host machine and at least 1 GB of RAM allocated to the virtual machine.

 ## Installing ATSD in VMware Player

 ​1.
-Open VMware
+Open VMware.

 ![](images/open.png "open")

 ​2.
-Click on: Open a Virtual Machine.
-Then select the atsd\_ce\_8760.ova file.
+Click on: Open a virtual machine.
+Then select the `atsd\_ce\_8760.ova` file.

 ![](images/select-ova1.png "select ova")